bryanmcnett/hexprism/README.md

 ![Hex Prism Houses](images/hexagon_house.jpg)

-This sort of bounding volume can be as tall and skinny as you like in Z, and also in three directions in the XY plane, for a total of four long-and-skinny directions, which is more than the three of an an AABB.
+This sort of bounding volume can be as tall and skinny as you like in Z, and also in three directions in the XY plane, for a total of four long-and-skinny directions, which is more than the three of an AABB.

 Whatever shape is well-bounded by an AABB, is better-bounded by a hex prism, which can even *be* an AABB if you set two of its axes to X and Y. Despite the fact that a hex prism has 33% more planes, an AABB spends 33% more